kavia-common/government-tourism-portal-144871-144881/backend/README.md

 2. Setup environment
    cp .env.example .env
-   # Edit .env if needed
+   # Edit .env if needed (PORT, HOST, CORS_ORIGINS, etc.)

 3. Run in development
    npm run dev

-4. Production build (simple)
+4. Production run
    npm start

-Server will listen on PORT (default 4000).
+Server will listen on HOST:PORT.
+By default PORT=4000, but many orchestrators and the paired frontend expect the backend on port 3001.
+Set PORT=3001 in your .env to match that expectation.

+Health endpoints:
+- GET / (root service descriptor)
+- GET /api/health (liveness/readiness)

 ## Auth